UNESCO in Ecuador

-Ecuador has several UNESCO World Heritage Sites that highlight the country’s rich natural and cultural heritage.
+UNESCO in Ecuador has several World Heritage Sites that highlight the country’s rich natural and cultural heritage.
 Please note that new sites may have been added or changes may have occurred since then.
 Here is a comprehensive list of UNESCO World Heritage Sites in Ecuador, along with brief explanations of their significance:

 Galápagos Islands (1978)